Joseph Zammit McKeon

 Joseph Zammit McKeon is a former Maltese judge and the current Maltese Parliamentary Ombudsman.

-Judge Emeritus Joseph Zammit McKeon was born in Floriana, Malta, on the 19th March 1956.
-He was conferred the Diploma of Notary Public on the 12th December 1980 by the University of Malta followed by the Degree of Doctor of Laws on the 30th January 1982.
-He practised primarily in litigation with effect from 4th March 1982.
+Judge Emeritus Joseph Zammit McKeon was born in Floriana, Malta, on 19 March 1956.
+He was conferred the Diploma of Notary Public on 12 December 1980 by the University of Malta followed by the Degree of Doctor of Laws on 30 January 1982.
+He practised primarily in litigation with effect from 4 March 1982.